xvw/preface/guides/error_handling.md

 ## A first conclusion

-`Result` and `Validation` (or their biased `Try` and` Validate` versions) allow dealing with, respectively, **sequential validation** and **parallel validation**.
+`Result` and `Validation` (or their specialised `Try` and` Validate` versions) allow dealing with, respectively, **sequential validation** and **parallel validation**.
 Naturally, parallel validation goes better with monadic processing while parallel validation goes better with applicative processing.
+And the responsibility is left to the user to choose sequential or parallel validation or a mixture of both,

-Non-biased versions are still very useful because sometimes choosing errors (such as exceptions or a non-empty list of exceptions) is not enough to describe the errors correctly.
+More general versions are still very useful because sometimes choosing errors (such as exceptions or a non-empty list of exceptions) is not enough to describe the errors correctly.
 For example, in our last example, it is not possible to know exactly which are the invalid